adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-Symfony is able to handle the load, a little better than Laravel in the same context.
+Symfony is able to handle the load, still better than Laravel in the same context.
 Let's see if it's able to keep up with the same performance with PostgreSQL.

 #### Symfony PgSQL scenario 1